Each blog had an owner, and members. The owner was the administrator of the blog, and ownership could not be transferred.

 If blog membership is to be fully transferrable, all administrators to a blog have to have equal status.
 If you have an "owner" class of administrator, and a suddenly dead owner, you have a blog with no active owner.
 Or, you have blogs with non transferrable ownership status.

 Possession is the law, for Blogger blogs.
-If you gave up control, it's not your blog.
+If you gave up control (voluntarily or even involuntarily), it's not your blog.